 The department is in the process of hiring new faculty for the Athens programmes.
-So far, 5 full-time research faculty and 5 part-time adjunct faculty have been hired.
-Overall, the EEC finds the situation regarding teaching staff number, adequacy, suitability, recruitment, and development, as well as the synergies between research and teaching, to be compliant.
+So far, full-time 5 Accounting faculty has been hired.
+It is important to note that this should be contextualised within the student's intake to maintain a staff-student ratio of 14-15 in line with UNIC Cyprus for a similar students' experience.
+Overall, the EEC finds the situation regarding teaching staff number, adequacy, suitability, recruitment, and development, as well as the synergies between research and teaching, to be largely compliant.